ecbtln/vm2docker/journal.md

 I argue yes, but it is worth discussing, because the alternative way of adding packages after does not suffer the same problem

+## September 9

+Test on a different OS with different package management tool.

+Let's try CentOS 7 and the YUM package management tool

+Downloaded 3 different builds:

+CentOS7:
+Minimal, DVD, and everything

+Initial results show that the diff size is the exact same size as the original VM.
+Need to debug to figure out why...

+## September 10

+After removing the X option from rsync (extended attributes), the diff seems to be working again. (phew)

+Depending on the OS, there are probably different disk-level attributes that are supported.
+They were likely not supported in Ubuntu, so adding this option did nothing.
+In CentOS7, they were supported enough such that it didn't think two files were the same when they were, likely because they weren't pointing to the same inode or something like that.

+ Preliminary results for CentOS 7 show:

+ Original VM: 727 MB
+ Base Image: 213 MB
+ Diff: 583.54 MB

+ % of possible: 67.35%